-When a person turns away from sin, he incurs the enmity of the devil.
-The world seeks to disrupt the believer’s relationship with the Savior.
+When a person turns away from sin, he receives the enmity of the devil.
+The world seeks to interrupt the believer’s relationship with the God.
 As the believer fights the war with the flesh, he may experience difficult situations.
 That is why in the Lord’s Prayer we are told to pray “Lead us not into temptation, but deliver us from evil” (Matthew 6:9-15).
 And our Heavenly Father offers all the help necessary to overcome “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it” (1 Corinthians 10:13).

 If the believer’s eyes were opened and he could see the beginning from the end, he would always choose the path the Lord has chosen for him.
 So, when evil things happen, he can just trust that what is meant for his harm, God will use it for his advantage “No weapon that is formed against thee shall prosper” (Isaiah 54:17).